39 Most important eCommerce performance indicators, metrics, and KPIs

 The repeat purchase rate —or repurchase rate— is a great eCommerce metric if you sell a variety of products that can be purchased frequently.

-The repurchase rate can also be used as an objective representation of customer loyalty and a way to obtain data for the optimization of your sales and marketing decisions.
+The repurchase rate can also be used as an objective representation of the customer post purchase behavior and a way to obtain data for the optimization of your sales and marketing decisions.

 Repeat purchase rate = Purchases from repeat customers / Total number of sales